couchbase/kafka-connect-couchbase/README.md

 a different bucket; neither the connector nor this guide depend on the contents of the documents in the bucket.)

-You'll also need an installation of Kafka or the Confluent Platform.
+You'll also need a local installation of Kafka or the Confluent Platform.

 ## Set Up Kafka